arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 In this tutorial, you will learn how to manually flash your Portenta X8 with the image provided by Arduino.
 You will flash your board through USB using the Terminal.
 The instructions below are meant to be used with a **Windows Operating System**.

-***We encourage you to check now and then if the device image version is up-to-date to have the latest bootloader.
-Please check the release section of the [lmp-manifest repository](https://github.com/arduino/lmp-manifest/releases) and compare the target version number***

 ## Goals

 - Learn how to get the required files